 When a law enforcement officer writes a criminal complaint or charging document, the officer must sign the document under oath, attesting to the truthfulness of the contents.
 State and local law direct what information a complaint or charging document must contain.
 If the complaint does not comport with state or local law because of a significant error or omission, the prosecutor cannot simply edit the document by hand and submit it to the court.
 The officer who wrote and signed the complaint, under oath, must make those changes.
 If the officer retires or leaves his job before the error is discovered or is unavailable for some other reason and no other officer was involved in the case, the prosecutor may have to dismiss the complaint.

 A law enforcement officer can stop a vehicle or a person on the street under only certain circumstances, such as if the driver is speeding or violating other traffic laws or the police officer reasonably suspects a crime is being committed.
-If an officer randomly stops a person or a car or makes the stop because a person in a car is African-American or looks Middle Eastern, the stop is illegal and violates the person’s constitutional rights.
+If an officer randomly stops a person or a car or makes the stop because of the driver's race, the stop is illegal and violates the person’s constitutional rights.
+(Read more about racial profiling and your rights when dealing with the police.)

 Police can search a person, a car, or house only if they have a search warrant or, without a warrant, under certain circumstances.
 Police can search a person, for example, after arresting the person for a crime or if an officer has a reasonable belief that the person is carrying a deadly weapon.
 Police can search a car without a warrant after arresting a driver for driving while intoxicated or other crime.
 Police can enter a house without a warrant in an emergency, such as after hearing shots being fired in the house.

 If police conduct a search without a warrant and no special circumstances permitted the search, no evidence gathered in the search can be used against the defendant.
 If the court finds that a stop or search was illegal and the evidence is inadmissible, the defense can request that the case be dismissed on the grounds that the prosecution has no evidence to prove the charges against the defendant.
-For more information on illegal stops and searches, see Understanding Search and Seizure Law and Search Warrants: What They Are and When They Are Necessary.
+For more information on illegal stops and searches, see When Can the Police Search My Car? and Search Warrants: What They Are and When They Are Necessary.

 If a defendant is arrested and charges are pending against him, the prosecutor must present the case to a grand jury or a judge and show that the prosecution has enough evidence to establish probable cause to believe the defendant committed a crime.
 As with arrests, the evidence must show an objective, factual basis for believing that the defendant committed the crime.
 If the grand jury or the judge do not find probable cause, then the charges must be dismissed. when prosecutors have very limited evidence against a defendant in a criminal case, they may conclude that they do not have enough evidence to move forward in the case and dismiss the charges on their own.